|Born||September 14th, 786|

 To this day scientists across the world have benefited from Al-Khwarizmi research on numbers and how the world works.
 Whenever we interact with computers, science, or engineering we can think of Al-Khwarizmi.

-There you have it, an entire article on one the most hidden influential figures in history.
+There you have it, an entire article on one of the most hidden influential figures in history.
 Few people have ever studied Al-Khwarizmi and there are even fewer sources dealing with his life.

 Here at The History Ace I strive to publish the best history articles on the internet.
-If you like content like this then think about subscribing to the free newsletter to remain up to date on all things history.
+If you like the content like this then think about subscribing to the free newsletter to remain up to date on all things history.

 Further, you can check out some of the other articles below.